nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 After the X-Road governing authority has accepted the registration, the state of the client is set to "Registered" and the registration process is completed.

-**Note:** If the registration request is rejected by the X-Road governing authority, no automatic notification is sent by the Central Server and the client remains in the "Registration in process" state on the Security Server.
+**Note:** If the registration request is rejected by the X-Road governing authority, no automatic notification is sent to the Security Server administrator and the client remains in the "Registration in process" state on the Security Server.
 The X-Road governing authority must notify the Security Server administrator about the rejection of the request through an external channel, e.g., email.

 ### 4.6 Deleting a Client from the Security Server